 Here is how you do this exercise

-- Step 1 – You start by grabbing the dumbbell with your right hand using a neutral grip and place it to your side while also holding your waist with your other hand.
+- Step 1 – You start by grabbing the dumbbell with your right hand using a neutral grip (if you’ve ever performed neutral grip pull-ups you know what I’m talking about) and place it to your side while also holding your waist with your other hand.

 - Step 2 – While keeping your body straight and your back upright bend to the left as far as you can and stay there for a second and then go back to your initial position.